History of Isco in Timeline

 Isco

-Francisco Román Alarcón Suárez, known as Isco, is a Spanish professional footballer currently playing for Real Betis in La Liga.
+Francisco Román Alarcón Suárez, known as Isco, is a Spanish professional footballer.
 He primarily plays as an attacking midfielder or left winger.
-He has also represented the Spain national team.
+Currently, he plays for and captains Real Betis in La Liga and also represents the Spain national team.
+Isco is known for his dribbling skills, close control, and creative playmaking abilities.

-In April 1992, Francisco Román Alarcón Suárez, commonly known as Isco, was born.
+In April 1992, Francisco Román Alarcón Suárez, known as Isco, was born.
+He is a Spanish professional footballer.

 Others born on this day/year

-In 2009, Isco appeared with Spain's U17 team in the FIFA World Cup, scoring three times as the nation finished third.
+In 2009, Isco appeared with Spain's U17 in the World Cup, where the team finished third.

-In November 2010, Isco debuted with Valencia's first team against Logroñés in the Copa del Rey, scoring two goals in a 4–1 win.
+In November 2010, Isco debuted for Valencia's first team against Logroñés in the Copa del Rey, scoring two goals.

 In July 2011, Isco signed a five-year contract with Málaga after the club activated his buy-out clause.

-In November 2011, Isco scored his first goal for Málaga in a 3–1 win against Racing de Santander.
+In November 2011, Isco scored his first goal for Málaga in a match against Racing de Santander.

 In 2011, Isco joined Málaga after playing for Valencia's reserve team.